Reliant Energy

-Reliant Energy is an American energy company based in Houston, Texas.
+Reliant Energy Retail Holding, LLC is an American energy company based in Houston, Texas.
+It serves the state of Texas.

 History

 Headquartered in Houston, Texas, Reliant Energy, a subsidiary of NRG Energy, is one of the largest Texas electricity providers serving over 1.5 million Texans.
 Reliant provides over 23 million megawatts of power annually to residential and business customers.

 Reliant Energy was founded in 2000.
 In June 2009, NRG Energy purchased Reliant Energy's retail electricity business.
 At the time, Reliant had 1.8 million customers and was the second largest electric provider in Texas.
 The name Reliant Energy was retained and the surviving wholesale business was renamed RRI Energy, which was retired in 2012 after additional NRG acquisitions.

 In 2010, Reliant Energy received a $20 million grant from the U.S. Department of Energy as part of the DOE’s Recovery Act activities to fund a suite of Smart Grid products for upgrades of the nation’s electricity grid.

 Over the last six months of 2017, the Public Utility Commission of Texas received a total of 118 complaints against Reliant including 22 slamming, and 2 cramming violations.